 fine art dog pet portraits by commission

 Welcome to our little Welsh cottage.
-We have been living in our cottage for 10 years and have been renovating it whilst living here.
+We have been living in our cottage for 15 years and have been renovating it whilst living here.
 We believe our cottage is around 350 years old, which is fairly old for a cottage in our area.
 As records don't tend to go back very far, we will never know for sure.
-We have delved into its history, however I don’t think we will really know what it looked like in its very early stage.
-It could have even been just one single room.
-Who knows!

 What we do know, is that we have spent a lot of time and effort, along with much love and dedication to get it to where it is today.
 Our cottage is a very big part of our life and it needs to be maintained and looked after.
 Since owning it, we have learnt a lot about Welsh cottages and now have a much larger appreciation for architecture and Welsh vernacular buildings.

 Starting off with perhaps the best view of the cottage, the living room.
 The inglenook fireplace is the focal point of the cottage.
 It's where all of the cooking would have been done in years gone by and would have been their main heat source.
 We have uncovered many of the features seen below that were hidden behind ply wood and plasterboard.
 We have tried to it bring it back to how we feel it could have looked originally, with some modern and contemporary comforts.

 Previous owners had laid a laminate floor and we are sure it looked really lovely for the first few years of its life.
 However the cottage floors were damp, there were obviously issues that needed to be overcome and laminate flooring and damp floors sadly don’t mix.
 Over the 10 years of living here, it was constantly lifting up, so we knew something had to be done.
 We are also built on bedrock, so the bottom stone you can see, is pretty much the bottom stone of the cottage.
 We don’t have any foundations like modern day houses.